 - Abuse of our review investigation service is prohibited.
 At Software Advice, we are happy to investigate reviews that our flagged as potentially violating our Guidelines.
 However, if we have reason to suspect a vendor is abusing our system by flagging reviews under false pretenses as a means of artificially inflating their reviews ratings, we may at our discretion impose penalties to the vendor’s account.

-- Vendors must disclose any reviews received in exchange for an incentive.
-In order to comply with the FTC’s Endorsement Guides, we provide an indicator on every review that was received in exchange for an incentive.
-Reviews sourced by our site or through our Reviews as a Service (RaaS) program will have this indicator, which signifies that the reviewer was offered an incentive for submitting their honest review.
-Vendors that offer incentives must use the incentive link provided by their account manager when hosting an incentivized reviews program independent from our reviews acquisition services.
-If the incentive link is not available, Vendors still should disclose any incentive they received and require their reviewers to disclose any incentive received in exchange for submitting a review.
-Vendors are encouraged to contact their account representative for guidance on how to report reviews that received an incentive or for other questions.
+- Vendors must disclose any reviews submitted for their product in Vendors must disclose any reviews submitted for their product in exchange for an incentive offer.
+In order to comply with the FTC’s Endorsement Guides, we provide clear notice to designate those views that were submitted in exchange for an offered incentive.
+Reviews sourced by our site or through our Reviews Email Campaign will bear this notice, which signifies that the reviewer was offered an incentive for submitting their honest review.
+Vendors that offer incentives must use the incentive link provided in their vendor portal when hosting an incentivized reviews program that is independent from our reviews acquisition services.
+If the incentive link is not available, Vendors must still disclose to our Compliance team at email@example.com any reviews they received in response to an incentive offer.
+Failure to properly disclose an incentive offer will, at our discretion, result in either (i) application by us of the correct incentivization notice on our site; or (ii) disablement of any review that lacks the requisite incentivization notice.
+ADDITIONAL NOTES: (i) Any incentive offered in exchange for a published review must be provided across all participating respondents regardless of rating provided, and (ii) any incentives offered must not exceed a “nominal” value, as defined here.
+Vendors are encouraged to contact their account representative for guidance on how to report reviews that were submitted in exchange for an incentive, or for any other related questions.
+Please consult our Vendor FAQs for additional guidance.

 - Vendors must not attempt to influence reviews ratings through the enforcement of non-disparagement contract clauses.
 Federal law prohibits the use of non-disparagement clauses in customer contracts, and Capterra views the creation of any such clause as an attempt to artificially inflate reviews ratings.
 We will not take down reviews on the basis that the reviewer has been compelled to agree to a contract that includes a non-disparagement clause, and the existence of such a clause may result in penalties applied to the vendor’s account.